aamatevosyan/BattleshipGame/readme.txt

 To run Jar file, please edit JavaFX path in start.bat and launch start.bat from Command Prompt.
 There were also some Bat files for starting with modes - "Server", "Client", "Solo".

+For faster testing and launching, connection dialogs have default values.

 All the test cases were associated with only hse.edu.battleship.core package, which presents all the classes that were used in HW-1.
 UI tests were not created as their result can be seen only while all the system is working.
 So you can see it by just lunching and playing this game.